FearDread/guerrilla_ui/README.md

 ## Asynchronous initialization

-You can also init or destroy you module in a asynchronous way:
+You can also load or unload your module in a asynchronous way:

 ```javascript
 var asyncModule = function(gui) {